About Your Library Card

 - It's needed for all transactions, in person or by telephone.

-- It has smartphone stored digital library card info (CardStar & Key Ring options)
+- It has smartphone stored digital library card info (using various smartphone apps, such as Key Ring).

 - It can be used at the Somerville Central Library, and the East and West Branch locations, as well as throughout the Minuteman Library Network.